blade-lang/blade-docs/docs/standard/socket.markdown

   the caller until a connection is present.
 If the socket is marked non-blocking and no pending connections are present on the queue, accept() returns an error as described below.

   The accepted socket may not be used to accept more connections.
-The original socket socket, remains open.
+The original socket remains open.
    <div class="cite"><span class="hint">return</span> <span>Socket</span></div>